December 3rd 2020

 The Annex itself feels more akin to a university campus, offering an easy-to-navigate layout complemented with tree-lined sidewalks, plenty of wayfinding signage, and beautiful homes and buildings.
 Part of this stems from its close proximity to the University of Toronto, which is also responsible for the unique mix of students and families that live here.
-And since it’s so close to a college campus, you can expect no shortage of nearby restaurants, boutique stores, gyms, and other special interests.
+And since it’s so close to campus, you can expect no shortage of nearby restaurants, boutique stores, gyms, and more.

-If you’re considering a move – to ditch your car, or perhaps to enjoy some more space – Properly can help you find and buy a home in a neighbourhood that meets your needs.
+If you’re considering a move – and want to ditch your car, or perhaps enjoy some more space – Properly can help you find and buy a home in a neighbourhood that meets your needs.
 Visit properly.ca whenever you’re ready to get started.